The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 kernelrelease fact directly.

-#2 Updated by Ken Barber about 3 years ago
+#2 Updated by Ken Barber over 3 years ago

 I agree – kernelrelease != operatingsystemrelease in most cases.
 Except for: